Indian Soil Notes

 - Subsistence farms usually consist of no more than a few acres, and farm technology tends to be primitive and of low yield.

-- Mixed farming is an agricultural system in which a farmer conducts different agricultural practice together, such as cash crops and livestock
+- Mixed farming is an agricultural system in which a farmer conducts different agricultural practices together, such as cash crops and livestock

 - The aim is to increase income through different sources and to complement land and labour demands across the year.